codingSIM/Robospar/README.md

 # Robospar
-Robospar is a simulation of the game I got introduced to at university.
+Robospar is a simulation of a mini game I got introduced to at university.
-The game we played was on paper so I thought it would be fun and useful to code it.
+The game we were taught was on paper so I thought it would be fun to code it.

 Robospar is a simple game.
 The objective is to either reach your base first or zap your oponent.